This section describes how Kafka Streams works underneath the covers.

 Thus, without requiring you to invoke any explicit processing operators in the API, these caches allow you to make trade-off decisions between:

 - When using smaller cache sizes: larger rate of downstream updates with shorter intervals between updates.

 - When using larger cache sizes: smaller rate of downstream updates with larger intervals between updates.
 Typically, this results reduced network IO to Kafka and reduced local disk IO to RocksDB-backed state stores, for example.

-It is important to understand that (1) the “final” computation results are identical regardless of the cache size (including a disabled cache), which means it is safe to enable/disable the cache and (2) it is normally not possible in practice to exactly predict when/how updates will be compacted because it depends not only on the cache size but also on other factors such as the characteristics of the data that is being processed and on configuration parameters such as
+The final computation results are identical regardless of the cache size (including a disabled cache), which means it is safe to enable or disable the cache.
+It is not possible to predict when or how updates will be compacted because this depends on many factors, including:

 Kafka Streams builds on fault-tolerance capabilities integrated natively within Kafka.
 Kafka partitions are highly available and replicated; so when stream data is persisted to Kafka it is available even if the application fails and needs to re-process it.
 Tasks in Kafka Streams leverage the fault-tolerance capability offered by the Kafka consumer client to handle failures.
 If a task runs on a machine that fails, Kafka Streams automatically restarts the task in one of the remaining running instances of the application.